Skip to contents

 Features

-- Batch processing: Efficiently handle large workloads with Anthropic and OpenAI batch processing APIs, reducing costs by up to 50%.
+• Batch processing: Efficiently handle large workloads with Anthropic, OpenAI or Mistral batch processing APIs, reducing costs by up to 50%.

 Installation